 The main difficulty, as we will see, was to propose efficient set-theoretic operations.
-This required several steps: a first ordered structure was proposed in 2006 [81], improved in preprints [83, 84], then enhanced with a meet operation [65].
-This meet operation was handled by a particular logical product [91]

-between the affine sets and an abstract domain on the noise symbols that play a role in the affine sets: this was the subject of the PhD thesis of Khalil Ghorbal that I co-supervised.
+This required several steps: a first ordered structure was proposed in 2006 [71], improved in preprints [73, 74], then enhanced with a meet operation [58].
+This meet operation was handled by a particular logical product [80] between the affine sets and an abstract domain on the noise symbols that play a role in the affine sets.
 In this case, the concretization of an abstract element is no longer a zonotope, but a more general polyhedron.
 Affine sets can then be extended quite easily to handle floating-point computations.
 We will also demonstrate how these domains can be used also for the analysis of sensitivity to input uncertainties, or the proof of functional properties of numerical programs.

-Zonotopes are also successfully used in reachability analysis of hybrid systems [66].
-Of course, the same problem of computing unions of zonotopes, and intersections of zonotopes with guards arises [67, 5].
+Zonotopes are also successfully used in reachability analysis of hybrid systems [59].
+Of course, the same problem of computing unions of zonotopes, and intersections of zonotopes with guards arises [60, 6].

 Refining the results An issue of abstract interpretation is the possibility of so-called false alarms: when the analysis is not able to conclude about some property, or gives possibly larger than expected values or rounding errors for a program variable, how does the user know if the program can indeed lead to some erroneous behavior, or if the accuracy of the analysis is at stake?
 Building abstract domains that are always more accurate can only be a partial answer.
-In that purpose, we recently started, in the frame of the ANR project CPP (Confidence, Proof, Probability), some work allowing to combine some deterministic and probabilistic information [20, 21], when for instance inputs or parameters of a program are only imperfectly known, but with more information than just a range: we combine this information, using a combination of probability boxes [53] and more precisely Dempster-Shafer structures [151] with affine sets.
+In that purpose, we recently started some work allowing to combine some deterministic and probabilistic information [18, 19, 3], when for instance inputs or parameters of a program are only imperfectly known, but with more information than just a range: we combine this information, using a combination of probability boxes [46] and more precisely Dempster-Shafer structures [135] with affine sets.
 In the future, this can be used to compute sound abstractions of some statistical characteristics of uncertainties of the outputs of some algorithm: for instance, in many cases, on top of giving a guaranteed range, we will be able to say that the extreme values will be reached with extremely low probability.
-We hope to draw some inspiration from the work on stochastic analysis of uncertainties in numerical programs, for instance as treated in the MASCOT-NUM (Stochastic Analysis Methods for Numerical Programs and Treatments) research group.

 A further solution to complement the information given by over-approximations, is to compute underapproximations, that is sets of values which we know are reached for some sets of inputs within the specification of the inputs.
-Kaucher arithmetic [106] was designed in order to compute such under-approximations, but its scope of application is limited.
-Building on affine sets and recent work revisiting modal intervals and Kaucher arithmetic [69], we proposed in 2007 [82] an abstract domain to compute under-approximation of real values of variables.
+Kaucher arithmetic [95] was designed in order to compute such under-approximations, but its scope of application is limited.
+Building on affine sets and recent work revisiting modal intervals and Kaucher arithmetic [62], we proposed in 2007 [72] an abstract domain to compute under-approximation of real values of variables.
 The distance between under and over approximations allows us to qualify the quality of the analysis.
 Moreover, as we will see, this under-approximation gives a way to define test cases that aim at reaching values close to the maximum values of given variables.
-I co-supervise a PhD student funded by a Digiteo DIM LSC project, SANSCRIT, on these under-approximations, their extension for finite precision computations, and their application to robust control.
-This cross-fertilization between guaranteed computation and static analysis for numerical programs can hopefully benefit to each community.
-This is also among the aims of other projects in which I took part, such as the ANR project ASOPT (Static analysis and Optimisation) and the Digiteo DIM LSC project PASO (Proof, Static Analysis and Optimisation).